-- 1. From the Web Management interface, go to Tunnels > GRE Tunnels. - 2.
+- 1. Go to Tunnels > GRE Tunnels > GRE Tunnels Configuration. - 2.
 Click Add Tunnel. - 3.
 In the Tunnel Name field, enter a name for the new tunnel. - 4.
 (Optional) In the Description field, you can enter a description that helps you further identify the tunnel. - 5.
-In the GRE Tunnel Settings section: - In the Remote WAN IP field, type the IP address of the gateway to which you want to connect. - b.
+In the GRE Tunnel Settings section: - a.
+In the Remote WAN IP field, type the IP address of the gateway to which you want to connect. - b.
 Click Add in the Remote Network Routes table. - c.
 In the Remote Network Route field, type the IP address of the network that is routed through the tunnel. - d.
 In the Remote Network Mask field, type the mask of the network. - e.
 Click Add.
 The defined Remote Network Route is added and appears in the Network Routes list. - 6.
 In the Interface IP Address, specify the IP address of the virtual GRE network interface.
 It should be equal to the IP address of the LAN interface that is used for establishing the Tunnel connection. - 7.
 In the Interface Network Mask, specify the network mask of the virtual GRE network interface. - 8.
 (Optional) In the Checking period (minutes) specify the interval to resolve the Remote WAN hostname by DynDNS.
 Recommended for hostnames that have dynamic IP addresses. - 9.
 Click Submit. - 10.
 The defined GRE tunnel configuration is added and appears in the GRE Tunnels list. - 11.
+To update an existing tunnel, click the pencil icon under Options to the right of the desired tunnel in the displayed list. - 12.
+Under Edit Tunnel, make your desired changes.
+This includes the option to enable or disable the tunnel by checking or unchecking Enabled. - 13.
+Click Submit. - 14.
 To save your changes, click Save and Apply.